Berlin: City of Remembering and Forgetting

 Assistant Professor of Socially Engaged Art, Fairhaven College of Interdisciplinary Studies

-FA 322
+FA 332

-In reading, writing, site study, art, collaborations, interventions, and critical discussions, we will interrogate, argue over, struggle in, and reveal how violent histories are remembered and overwritten in the city and how they persist in shaping its present, entangling our roots and futures by way even of immersive visitation.
+In this Fairhaven College Global Learning Program, we will travel to the European metropolis of Berlin, a city marked by mass traumas and complex cultural lineages.
+In reading, writing, artistic research, collaboration, site study, and critical discussions, we will interrogate, debate, contemplate, and struggle through how violent histories are remembered and overwritten in the city and how they persist in shaping its present, entangling our roots and futures by way of immersive visitation.

 Program Highlights